Policies and Procedures

 In 2011, the Graduate School developed the Excellence Award for Directors of Graduate Studies and the Excellence Award for Graduate Coordinators as a way both to recognize the good work of the faculty and staff who lead and manage graduate programs, and to provide a venue for identifying and disseminating best practices that enhance the overall quality of graduate education at the University of Oregon.
 In 2012, we added a third award, Excellence Award for Outstanding Mentorship in Graduate Studies, to honor faculty and staff who provide the strong mentorship that is essential to strong graduate programs.

-Changing a Graduate Program
+Adding or Revising a Graduate Program

 The Graduate School is pleased to consider requests to support programming and events that benefit graduate students.